 Students decide at the beginning of their program whether they will study on a full- or part-time basis.
 By default, students will be assessed full-time tuition.
-See https://example.com/theats-united-tuition.
-See https://example.com/theats-united-tuition.
-See <a href="https://example.com/theats-united-tuition-tuitio
+See the Academic Calendar for more information.

 Can I register for a nursing course if I am not registered in the MSN program?